Animax India

-Animax India is an Indian television channel owned by KC Global Media (formerly owned by Sony Pictures Networks India).
-At launch, It aired Hindi dub of anime, but then later would switch to English dubs and subbed anime, before the channel only focused on the latter.
-It was the only channel in India to simulcast anime on the same day as Japan.
+Animax India was an Indian television channel owned by Sony Pictures Networks India that launched in 2004.
+The channel primarily aired anime series and films dubbed in Hindi and, for a period, English, as well as with subtitles.
+It was the only channel in India to simulcast anime series on the same day as Japan.

-On 18 April 2017, Animax ceased broadcasting in India, with Sony Yay ultimately replacing the network.
-Sony would later make Animax’s Asian feed available on its Indian digital platform, Sony LIV, until 8 May 2020, when several Sony-owned networks were acquired by KC earlier that week.
+On 18 April 2017, Animax ceased broadcasting in India.
+The channel would be succeeded by Animax's Asian feed.

-On 20 January 2023, Animax resumed broadcasting in India exclusively via the streaming platform, JioTV.

 History

+Original format

-Animax began operations across India and the rest of Indian subcontinent from 5 July 2004 with Irfan Pathan as a brand ambassador.
+Animax began operations across India and the rest of the Indian subcontinent on 5 July 2004 with Irfan Pathan as a brand ambassador.
 It was operated and broadcast from Singapore by Animax Asia and distributed by Sony Pictures Networks India Pvt.
-Ltd. It was also the first animation channel that targets the age 15–25 demographic and was the only channel in India to simulcast anime in the same week and on the same day as Japan.
+Ltd. It was also the first animation channel that targeted the age 15–25 demographic and was the only channel in India to simulcast anime in the same week and on the same day as Japan.
 Animax India started with 12 hours Hindi feed that targeted young kids and teens ages 7–14 and it had planned to launch Hindi and English language audio tracks.